 LUCENT is our anthology of new Scottish writing, published by 8d Press.
 It will feature the poems, prose-poetry and fiction of 22 new writers, exploring the way Scotland makes them feel.

-Our beautiful limited edition (only 500 copies) hardback anthology LUCENT featuring the writings of 22 new Scottish writers is out on 15th June 2021 and will be available to pre-order here on Monday 7th June 2021.
+Our beautiful limited edition (only 500 copies) hardback anthology LUCENT featuring the writings of 22 new Scottish writers is out on 15th June 2021 and is now available to buy online.

-You can pre-order your numbered and dated edition right here.
+You can order your numbered and dated edition right here.